Like many Python libraries, Bokeh is a large library with complex commands and detailed representations of many types of plots.

 pip install bokeh

-y are the data points on the x and y-axis.
-The function
+For this code, x and y are the data points on the x and y-axis.
+The

-figure creates a space for the data to be plotted, and the
+figure function creates a space for the data to be plotted.
+The

-.circle function draws the respective co-ordinates.
-As you can see in the output, there are co-ordinates that have a circle shape.
-This function has several parameters, but we have used #key#
+.circle functions draws the co-ordinates that have a circular shape.
+These functions have several parameters, but for this example, we have used

-size(refers to the size of the co-ordinates to be plotted) for this example.
-In order to differentiate between two different datasets, we have written
+Color refers to the color of the co-ordinate (in order to differentiate between two different datasets, we have written

 View all Courses